 3. FluNada – This is a natural over-the-counter spray that I squirt into my throat, and sometimes my nose.
 You can (and should) spray this product into your throat and/or nose because those are the entry points for germs.
 That’s how they get into you.
 Flunada contains a homeopathic blend of wintergreen, eucalyptus and elderberry essential oils.
 FluNada is sold at Walgreens if you need it right now, and if you’re feeling like you’re coming down with something, NOW is the time.
 This product was tested by 2 independent labs and found to be 99.9% effective against multiple cold and flu strains, including Swine, Bird and Seasonal flu.
 Flunada provides non-drowsy relief from multiple symptoms, including runny or blocked nose, sore throat, cough, and body aches and pains.
 Elderberry is known for its high flavanoid content and antioxidant activity as well as its ability to fortify the body’s natural protective systems.

 Elderberry (Sambucus Nigra) is widely considered the most powerful of the elderberry species and known to support immunity.
 Eucalyptus is a well-known essential oil known for providing relief from sore throat, runny or stuffed nose, and headache.
 Altogether, Flunada is used as a “spray to stop” certain microorganisms before they stop you!
-Available nationwide at your local Walgreens and online: Click Here
+Available online: Click Here

 4. Tea, in the color green!
 If you keep rummaging around in my purse, you will find teabags of flavored green tea.
 It is normal for me to ask the waitress at a restaurant to bring me a little cup of hot water “because I have my own medicinal herbs that I’d like to steep.”